RobertJamesMaxwell/imperfect-foods-technical-assessment/README.md

 ## Description

 Thanks for taking the time to review my technical assessment!
-I chose to implement the 'Category Shelves' functionality from Option 2 in the assessment doc.
+I chose to implement the 'Category Shelves' functionality from Option 2 in the assessment document.
 A summary of the added functionality:

 1. Products are loaded in the frontend from a network call instead of the local json file.
 The server serves the products from the products.json file.
 1. Product categories, along with how many products are in each category, are calculated based on the products.json file and served to the frontend to populate the categories dropdown.